testdockerwcsim/XTriggerApplication/DataModel/README.md

 and `m_time` have different units, one should use the method `TimeDifference` to calculate time differences between relative times in different SubSamples.

+### TimeDelta

+Universal class to store bothe long and short time information.
+These are used for trigger times that are aware of the timestamp realtive to which they were created.

 ### TriggerInfo

 Stores `m_N` triggers, with information including `TriggerType_t`, readout window start/end times, the trigger time, and additional trigger information `std::vector<float>`